aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 });
 ```

-### Configuring Deadline Secrets Management
+### Configuring Deadline Secrets Management on the Repository

 By default, [Deadline Secrets Management](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html) is enabled on the `Repository`.
+when using Deadline 10.1.19 or higher.
 RFDK will create administator credentials for Deadline Secrets Management, store them in AWS Secrets Manager, and configure the Deadline Repository with those credentials.
-If you would like to use your own
-credentials for Deadline Secrets Management, you can do so by storing them in AWS Secrets Manager and providing them to the `Repository` construct.
-The Secret must be a JSON document with the following format:
+If you would like to use your own credentials for Deadline Secrets Management, you can do so by storing them in AWS Secrets Manager and providing them to the `Repository` construct.
+The Secret must be a JSON
+document with the following format:

 ```jsonc
 {